bgonth1013/Coding-Portfolio/README.md

 # Data Pipeline for Hacker News DataQuest Guided Project

-* In it there is the:
+* This branch consists of:

 1. pipeline.py, which contains the classes for the Data Pipeline final project code.
 2. stop_words.py, which contains the stop words to not be included in the final word count list.